BEST: BLUM 38N SOFT CLOSE

 So let’s get started on what hinge you’ll need.

-- Face frame: this style cabinet has a frame on the front of the cabinet similar to a picture frame.
-For a picture of this style cabinet see the next section and you’ll note the wood frame covering the cabinet sides.
+• Face frame: this style cabinet has an edge on the front of the cabinet, similar to a picture frame.
+For a picture of this style cabinet, see the next section, and you’ll note the wood frame covering the cabinet sides.

-Of note, these hinges are NOT interchangeable so make sure you understand this step first!
+Just so you know, these hinges are NOT interchangeable, so please make sure you understand this step first!

 Hinge Features To Look For

-While opening and shutting are two obvious features, with cabinet hinges you’ll find there are a surprising list of features to consider:
+While opening and shutting are two apparent features, with cabinet hinges, you’ll find there is a surprising list of features to consider:

-- Damper size and recovery time for fast door open and closings
+• Damper size and recovery time for fast door opening and closing

 Cabinet Hinges For Face Frame Cabinets

-First, face frame hinges mount to a “picture frame” that is attached to the sides of the cabinet box.
-These hinges are specifically designed for this type of cabinet and allow the hinge to be installed to the edge or face of the frame.
+First, face frame hinges mount to a “picture frame” attached to the cabinet box’s sides.
+These hinges are specifically designed for this type of cabinet and allow the hinge to be installed on the edge or face of the frame.

 There are five general styles of hinges for face frames: